slimndap/jeero/readme.txt

 * Added support for imports to custom post types.
 * Added a settings page.
 * Added statistics to the debug page.
+* Introduced two new filters in preparation of an exciting new feature: Automations (1.30.4).

 = 1.29 =
 * The Events Calendar no longer imports a dummy end time if the ticketing solution does not provide one (1.29) and an end time was not already entered manually (1.29.2).